Quansight-Labs/free-threaded-compatibility/docs/porting.md

 races](https://en.wikipedia.org/wiki/Race_condition#Data_race).
 It does not protect you from introducing thread safety issues due to [race conditions](https://en.wikipedia.org/wiki/Race_condition).
-It is possible to write algorithms that depend on the precise timing of how a thread completes work.
-That means it is up to you as a user of multithreaded parallelism to ensure that any resources that need protection from multithreaded access or mutation is appropriate protected.
+It is possible to write algorithms that depend on the precise timing of threads completing work.
+That means it is up to you as a user of multithreaded parallelism to ensure that any resources that need protection from multithreaded access or mutation are appropriately protected.

 Below we describe various approaches for improving the determinism of multithreaded pure Python code.
 The correct approach will depend on exactly what